WolverineSportsAnalytics/basketball/README.md

 	from which you want to pull the box scores URLS from the database to scrape the data
 		- [(startYearP, startMonthP, startDayP), (endYearP, endMonthP, and endDayP)]
 			- inclusive of start date, inclusive of end date
+    - Cleans up any players who did not play

 ### Run team_performance.py
 	- Job: Scrape the box score data and put it into team performance table